 1. Refund Policy: BrightMinds Online School issues a partial refund to students who submit a cancellation request to the school guidance by email (Info@brightmindsonlineschool.ca) within three (3) days from their registration date.
 The three days is a fair opportunity for students to determine whether they are able to continue with the course or not.
 It is the student’s responsibility to make sure they log in to their online student portal and establish their ability to continue or withdraw from the course within the designated timeline.
 There is no refund past the 3 days.

 2. Course Transfer Policy: A student has the option to transfer from one course to another within the first two weeks at the beginning of each semester.
 If a student requests a transfer, an administrative fee of $75 will be required as the preliminary work will have to be repeated by our staff.

-3. Course Extension Policy: At the request of a student and at the discretion of the Principal and in consultation with the course instructor and student’s parent (if the pupil is under 18), the student might be granted the opportunity to extend the course if such decision is believed to serve the student’s academic interest.
+3. Course Extension Policy: At the request of a student and at the discretion of the Principal and in consultation with the course instructor and student’s parent (if the pupil is under 18), the student might be granted the opportunity to extend the course for a maximum of 4 weeks if such decision is believed to serve the student’s academic interest.

 4. Student Enrolment, Attendance, Late Submission and Re-Submission Policy: